Ill-posedness results in critical spaces for some equations arising in hydrodynamics: Proof of the Linear Theorem

-Now, the first two terms can be estimated using commutator estimates for the application of a Calder\'{o}n-Zygmund operator and pointwise multiplication.
-Note, further, that we can subtract the identity mapping from $\Phi$ in the first term without changing anything because the identity commutes with multiplication (as opposed to the second commutator which is a commutator with composition).
+Thus, Note that we can subtract the identity mapping from $\Phi$ in the first term without changing anything because the identity commutes with multiplication (as opposed to the second commutator which is a commutator with composition).

-To estimate the first term, we use the Coifman-Rochberg-Weiss commutator estimate \cite{Grafakos} and to estimate the second we use the $L^p$ estimate from above.
+To estimate the first term, we use the Coifman-Rochberg-Weiss \cite{Grafakos} commutator estimate and to estimate the second we use the $L^p$ estimate from above.
 Thus, This concludes the $W^{1,p}$ estimate.
 Now that we have the $L^p$ and the $W^{1,p}$ estimate, we can use the method of real interpolation to conclude the corresponding $B^{a}_{p,1},$ estimate for all $0<a<1$.
 This concludes the proof of Proposition 3.1.

 \end{proof}

 \addtocontents{toc}{\SkipTocEntry}